parag0811/pandas-practice-netflix-dataset/README.md

 This repository contains a Jupyter notebook where I explored the **Netflix Movies & TV Shows dataset** using **Python and Pandas**.

-The goal of this project was to practice **data manipulation, cleaning, and analysis** with real-world tabular data.
+The goal of this project was to practice **data manipulation, cleaning, analysis and plots** with real-world tabular data.

 ---